 You will be able to book appointments with GPs, ANP, NP, Nurses and HCAs across all the sites.

 Repeat prescriptions are recorded on our clinical system and can be re-ordered as required.
 We do request that we are given a minimum of two full working days notice when ordering repeat prescriptions so that medication can be safely dispensed.
 In accordance with NHS guidance repeat prescriptions are, in general, issued as a one month supply only.
 Repeat prescriptions can be ordered in the following ways:

-For urgent prescriptions, please contact the Practice during our opening hours and we will endeavour to arrange these for you.
+For urgent prescriptions, please contact the Practice during our service times on AskmyGP and we will try to assist you.
 If you require urgent medication or have a query outside of our opening hours, please contact NHS 111.